- Course info

 - Course resources

-In this intermediate Juniper skills training, Anthony Sequeira covers the concepts, components, applications and tools for high availability in Junos.
+In this intermediate Juniper skills training, Knox Hutchinson covers the concepts, components, applications and tools for high availability in Junos.

 Juniper Networks offers an alternative to Cisco products, with outstanding innovation and efficiencies.
 Given the role of cloud-based apps and the internet in our daily work and home lives, High Availability is no longer optional.
 Luckily, it’s baked into every Juniper system.
 You just need to configure it.
 After watching this Junos training, you'll know how to configure and monitor high availability components LAG and RTG, Virtual Chassis, GR, GRES, NSR, and NSB, VRRP, and ISSU.